 When you meet for the first time, bring your eyes down on their level, look them in the eyes, and introduce yourself.
 Ask or talk about the things they enjoy…characters, games, activities, etc.

 Begin your session with the toddlers.
 They won’t be interested for long, so get all of the important family and sibling photos done first, then the young ones can be done and you can finish up with parent photos.

 Let them see the back of your camera!
-I use a Canon 6D Mark II with a touch screen, so the little ones really love that I let them swipe the screen to see the photos I’ve already taken.
+I use a Canon R6 with a touch screen, so the little ones really love that I let them swipe the screen to see the photos I’ve already taken.

 Kids are food motivated.
 Bribery works every time.
 Having small, non-chocolate treats handy is my go-to trick when toddlers don’t want to listen.
 My favorite snack to use during family sessions is Annie’s Organic Bunny Fruit Snacks.
 I don’t suggest starting your session with bribery.
 Only use this trick if the toddler is having a rough time and you still haven’t gotten the photos from your shot list.

 Understand that some kids just won’t smile.
 They may not be feeling 100% themselves, are tired, overwhelmed, hungry, etc. Toddlers are little people, with big emotions, and few words.
 Let them snuggle Mom or Dad if they want to.
 Let them get down and run around if they want to.
 I always let the toddlers take the lead during a portrait session.
 It’s also important to help the parents set realistic expectations prior to their session.
 I send a long prep guide to my clients the week of each session and I recommend you do the same.

 I truly hope these tips for photographing toddlers are helpful!
 Nothing makes me happier than when my clients truly enjoy their portrait sessions and praise their toddlers for a job well done.
 You can do this!

 Claim your FREE GUIDE to planning the maternity + newborn sessions of your dreams!